NakhlehLab/Maximal-Homologous-Groups/README.md

 # Maximal-Homologous-Groups
 MHG stands for Maximal Homologous Group.
 Inputting genome nucleotide seqeunces, MHG is an annotation-free graph-based tool to merge and partition homologous groups, and outputs homologous groups for the target genome set where each group has its evolutionary history as a single tree and involves no rearrangements.
 The below sections introduce three sub-programs and you can find an testing example case in the latter section:
-1. MHG.py: Start from nucleotide sequences to build blastn databases and queries.
+1. MHG: Start from nucleotide sequences to build blastn databases and queries.
 And then partition for MHGs.
-2. genome_to_blast_db.py: Start from nucleotide sequences, only build blastn databases and queries.
+2. genome-to-blast-db: Start from nucleotide sequences, only build blastn databases and queries.
-3. MHG_partition.py: Start from Blastn queries, only partition for MHGs.
+3. MHG-partition: Start from Blastn queries, only partition for MHGs.

 ### **Main Function** Integrated Two-Step